-1. Frolic along Samui’s postcard-pretty beaches
+1. Frolic along Samui’s pretty postcard beaches

-Take your kids out for a day of sunbathing, swimming or frolicking along the coasts of Samui.
+Take your kids out for a day of sunbathing, swimming and frolicking along the coasts of Samui.
 Our favourite family-friendly beaches include Mae Nam Beach, Bophut Beach and Choeng Mon Beach – all three offer a kid-friendly setting, along with a good selection of dining and local amenities.

 2. Tuck into a delectable Sunday brunch spread